-Susan Marie Frontczak has given over 850 presentations as Marie Curie, Mary Shelley, Irene Castle, Clara Barton, Eleanor Roosevelt and Erma Bombeck across 43 of the United States, and abroad in her 22 years as a Living History scholar.
+Susan Marie Frontczak has given over 850 presentations as Marie Curie, Mary Shelley, Irene Castle, Clara Barton, Eleanor Roosevelt, and Erma Bombeck across 43 states and abroad in her 21 years as a living history scholar.
 She also works with both adults and youth to develop their own Chautauqua presentations.
-Susan Marie authored the Young Chautauqua coaching handbooks for Colorado Humanities and coaches students 3rd through 12 grades.
-In 2022 she joined the faculty of the new Chautauqua Training Institute run through North Dakota Humanities that is coaching a dozen new Chautauqua scholars from across the country.
+Susan Marie authored the Young Chautauqua coaching handbooks for Colorado Humanities and coaches students in 3rd through 12th grades.
+In 2022, she joined the faculty of the new Chautauqua Training Institute of Humanities North Dakota.